pmcrg-oau/.github/profile/README.md

 👩‍💻 Useful resources - You can checkout some of our brilliant individual members personal profiles for projects and articles.

 🍿 Fun facts - We like to tackle complex problems together as a team.
-We are currently building mobile applications with Kotlin, Dark and ReactNative. we implement our frontend & backend technologies with JavaScripts.
+We are currently building mobile applications with Kotlin, Dart and ReactNative. we implement our frontend & backend technologies with JavaScripts, TypeScript.

 🧙 We believe that for anything to show results we need to be patient and trust the process.